jimlove7273/audio-player/README.md

 I will continue making changes to the files to make it run or work better.
 Some of the future enhancements I will implement include:

 1. When a song ends, it will automatically grab the next song from the list to play.
-2. Adding album images when the songs play.
+2. Add album images when the songs play.
+3. Skip to Next and Previous songs
+4. Add Mute button (same as setting volume to 0)
-3. and more ....
+5. and more ....